Pbarbecho/STG/README.md

 pipenv shell
 ```

-At this time, you can interact with the osm modules, customize you analysis and use osm utilities.
+At this time, you can interact with the STG modules.

 ## Downloading modules ##